Winter in the Navajo Nation courtesy of Antelope Valley Canyon Tours in Page, AZ

 • Respect: Accept others and be committed to respecting their path despite our differences and beliefs in achieving our goals.

 We are dedicated to addressing and focusing on the problem areas affecting the Veterans in the Navajo Nation.
-This is the first time a non-tribal entity identified six problem areas.
+This is the first time a non-tribal entity has identified six problem areas.
 For this reason, the board is supportive, is behind the mission, vision, and core values 100%, and is working hard to make it happen.
 The organization will be the first corporate office on the Navajo Reservation.
 The organization will seek to secure capital to hire qualified staff to provide the six services.
 The organization will partner with businesses, chapters/communities, tribally established entities, and companies, as well as work closely with the Navajo Nation.

 Board of Directors of the Navajo Veterans Organization